 ► Click here to go to the Introductory Note.

-- The First Treaty (1450) .. even as the Iroquois sign their first treaty amongst themselves, Europeans are eyeing the land.
+- The Great Law of Peace (1,100) ..
+Even as the Iroquois sign their first treaty amongst themselves, Europeans are eyeing the land.

 - The First Councils (1647) ...
 European government systems makes its appearance in Canada.

 - Charter of the Hudson's Bay Company (1670) ...
 King Charles asserts English law over a huge part of Canada.

 - Montreal Hangs a Slave (1734) ...
 Harsh criminal justice prevails as does slavery.

 - A Legislature Takes Root in the Maritimes (1758) ...
 Citizens of Halifax try their hand at lawmaking.

 - New France Falls to the English (1759) ...
 New France goes to the English.

 - The Quebec Civil Law Kerfuffle (1763-1866) ... some things take some time to get right.